-- POLITICO reported that Trump reached out to former campaign staffers Lewandowski and Bossie about becoming crisis managers as the Trump-Russia scandal unfolds.
+- Politico reported that Trump reached out to former campaign staffers Corey Lewandowski and David Bossie about becoming crisis managers as the Trump-Russia scandal unfolds.

 - In a surprising move, Trump hired his longtime personal lawyer Marc Kasowitz to represent him in the special counsel’s Trump-Russia probe.

 - CNN reported the Trump regime is establishing a war room-type operation aimed at developing a rapid-response to Trump-Russia news.

 - As the CBO came out with alarming scoring on Trumpcare/AHCA, Trump ally Gingrich called for the abolishment of the CBO.

 - Trump’s budget targets undocumented immigrants by denying them tax credits and jobs, while significantly beefing up his deportation force.

 - The Trump regime kept US reporters largely in the dark during his overseas trip this week: delaying readouts, keeping reporters at a distance, and refusing to hold new conferences.

 - Trump ally Sheriff David Clarke directed his staff waiting at the terminal to hassle a plane passenger after a brief exchange.
 The passenger is suing Clarke and his deputies involved.

 - The 4th Circuit Court of Appeals upheld a nationwide injunction against Trump’s second Muslim Ban by a 10–3 vote.
 The Chief Judge said the ban, “drips with religious intolerance, animus, and discrimination.”